fiberseq/fiberseq.github.io/src/data-access.md

 ### HPRCv2 FIRE Peaks

 We provide pangenome graph-based union peak calls for the HPRCv2 Fiber-seq samples.
-These peaks are called on a pangenome graph and then projected to multiple coordinate systems.
+These peaks are called on donor-specific assemblies and then projected to multiple coordinate systems.
 For full column definitions, thresholds, and methodology, see the
   [README](https://s3.kopah.uw.edu/stergachis/public/HPRCv2/FIRE-peaks/union-peaks-README.md) included in the bucket.

 #### Available files